Preface:

 where

-- Uind,ampl the amplitude of the induced voltage per winding segment (V)
+- Uind,ampl = Amplitude of the induced voltage per winding segment (V)

-- p the number of magnetic pole pairs.
+- p = Number of magnetic pole pairs.

 Similarly as with the DC motor generator, the terminal voltage Ut,AC is reduced by the voltage drop due to the phase-to-phase motor resistance Rmot.
 For a given load current IL, you get

-Observe, that this equations neglects the influence of the motor inductance; i.e. there is no phase shift between current and induced voltage.
+Observe, that this equation neglects the influence of the motor's winding inductance; i.e. there is no phase shift between current and induced voltage.

 2.2 EC motor as DC generator